titumozammel/human-energy-economics/README.md

 HEE shifts the question toward:

-> **"How do we develop the capacity of the organization so that it can generate greater sustainable output?"**
+> **"How do we develop the organization's capacity to create greater sustainable value?"**

-The HEE logic is:
+The HEE management logic is:

 ```text
 Protect